 John Wilkins’ The Discovery of a World in the Moone was published.
 (The 1802 edition might be easier to read.)
 Wilkins makes several controversial claims that help support life on the Moon.
 The dark spots are, in fact, seas.
 There is an atmosphere.
 Addressing indigenous life, Wilkins opens by admitting the extreme difficulty of settling the issue.
 Nonetheless, he postulates that the people he calls “Selenites” might be very different from people on Earth.
 Just as there is a diversity of species on our planet — and a wide span between humans and angels — there is a wide range of possible forms for life on the moon.
 In the 1684 edition of the book, he concludes: “‘Tis not Improbable that God might Create some of all Kinds, that so he might more Compleately Glorifie himself in the Works of his Power and Wisdom.”

-Selenographia, sive Lunae descriptio, by Johannes Hevelius, is published.
+Selenographia, sive Lunae descriptio, by Johannes Hevelius, was published.
 Hevelius took mapping the Moon a significant step forward.
 In The Extraterrestrial Life Debate, 1750-1900, Michael J. Crowe says that Hevelius “drew seas on the moon, and advocated ‘selenites,’ as he called his lunar inhabitants. . . .”